AnGyeIn/HCI-Project-Meal-Consultant/README.md

 `git checkout [your own branch name]`

-to switch your branch from 'main' to [your own brance name].
+to switch your branch from 'main' to [your own branch name].

 ## To download updated code
 Open terminal on the directory you did `git clone` (maybe "HCI_Project_Meal_Consultant/") then